Call us at (805) 641-1387

 Mounting Options for Channel Letter Signs

-When purchasing a channel letter signage, you decide the type of mount you need.
-Channel letters have three main mounting options: the raceway mount, flush mount and backer mount.
+When purchasing channel letter signage, we can help you decide the type of mount you need.
+Channel letters have four main mounting options: the flush mount, raceway mount, backer mount, and combination.

 • Raceway Mount: Many property managers often request that channel letters be mounted atop a raceway.
 Raceways are containers that neatly and safely holds the electrical components (wires, power supply, etc.) for the individual letters.
 A raceway also alleviates the # of holes drilled, too.
 We typically paint raceways so they match the hue of the sign band or storefront.
 This technique also ensures that it blends well with brand guidelines and the surrounding architecture.